Arise and Conquer

-Arise & Conquer is the fourth full-length album by Christian metal band War of Ages.
+Arise & Conquer is the third studio album by American Christian metal band War of Ages.
 The album was released on July 22, 2008 by Facedown Records.
 The album was produced by Tim Lambesis of As I Lay Dying.
 The band has released a one-minute clip of "Sleep of Prisoners" on their MySpace, as well as the song "Through the Flames".